en fr de

 What is the difference between cross-linguistic and intralinguistic mediation?

-As the Companion Volume of the Common European Framework of Reference for Languages (CEFR-CV) informs us “in mediation, the user/learner acts as a social agent who creates bridges and helps to construct or convey meaning, sometimes within the same language, sometimes from one language to another (cross-linguistic mediation)”.
+As the Companion Volume of the Common European Framework of Reference for Languages (CEFR-CV) informs us, “in mediation, the user/learner acts as a social agent who creates bridges and helps to construct or convey meaning, sometimes within the same language, sometimes from one language to another (cross-linguistic mediation)”.
 Cross-linguistic (or interlinguistic) mediation thus refers to the activity of relaying information from one language to another.
 Intralinguistic mediation takes place when the relaying of information occurs within the same language.
-Explaining content of graphs and tables within the same language is an example of intralinguistic mediation.
+Explaining the content of graphs and tables within the same language is an example of intralinguistic mediation.

 Let’s imagine situations in which we might mediate within the same language.